 The Public Utilities department and the Water Distribution department provide emergency response to main breaks and other water problems 24 hours a day, 7 days a week.

 As an Elyria Public Utilities customer you may appreciate the convenience of our several payment options listed below.

 - 1. Mail your payment with remit stub to the PO Box listed on the stub. - 2.
 Pay online at www.cityofelyria.org - 3.
 Pay by phone using our automated line Phone number is 440-326-1596. - 4.
 Make your payment at any Drug Mart store. - 5.
-Automatic payment deduction forms are available on the city web site; this will allow us to withdraw your payment on the monthly due date.
+Automatic payment deduction forms are available on the city web site; this will allow us to withdraw your payment on the monthly due date. - 6.
+A utility payment kiosk has been installed in the back entry way of city hall

-As an Elyria Public Utilities customer you may appreciate the convenience of our Automatic Bill Payment System.
+.
 Visit our website for details or call our office for additional information.
 We would be glad to answer any questions you may have.

-The Elyria Public Utilities Office is located at 131 Court Street - Suite 102, Elyria, OH 44035
+The Elyria Public Utilities Office is located at: 131 Court Street - Suite 102, Elyria, OH 44035

-Water Billing Phone (440) 326-1570 Fax (440) 326-1588
+Water Billing Phone (440) 326-1570 Fax (440) 326-1588 Email: utilities@cityofelyria.org